admb-project/admb/docs/install/BuildingSourceVisualStudio.md

-# ADMB Project
+# ADMB Building Source with Visual Studio

 *ADMB-12.1*
 *Released December 30, 2019*

-ADMB source build and usage procedures for Windows and Visual C++ compilers.
+Describe building ADMB from source for Windows and Visual C++ compilers.

 ---